0xjei/SawChain/processor/README.md

 * Provided value for unit of measure doesn't match the types specified in the ProductType's UnitOfMeasure.
 * Transaction signer is not the System Admin.
 * There is a Product Type already associated to given id.
-* At least one of the provided Product Types values for derived product types match a valid Product Type.
+* At least one of the provided values for derivedProductTypes doesn't match a valid Product Type.

 ### Create Event Parameter Type
 When the System Admin creates a Event Parameter Type he has to specify a unique identifier among these types, a name and a correct information type.